Cathaspa/Gene-Scripts/README.md

 #### Python Packages

-* pandas
-* numpy
-* plotly
+* pandas numpy plotly

 ## Installation

 Clone the repository, and install the dependencies.
-Looking into [pip](https://pypi.python.org/pypi/pip) will make installing the python packages marginally easier.
+Looking into [pip](https://pypi.python.org/pypi/pip) will make installing the python packages notably easier.

 Once finished, you can call the script with:

-`python helix.py [options]`
+`python helix.py [options]` ## Usage
-## Usage

 ### Generating a file for the graphing utility

-##### `helix.py group <group_input>`
+`helix.py group <group_input> [--nonan]`

 If you do not yet have a valid input file for graph generation, the command `group` can help you generate one automatically.
 Simply stick all your batches in a single csv file, call the utility and a file named `output.csv` will be generated.
 You can then feed to the graphing utility.

-The first line of your input file  is ignored: it is understood that it will be used for titling.
-You can check the example file `group_input.csv`

-### Using the graphing utility
+##### input file format: * Check the example `group_input.csv` * The
+first row should specify the column titles.  * You *must* call the columns containing gene names `gene_symbol`, they are used as columns of reference by the scripts.

+##### note that: * If certain genes are included multiple times, their
+mean will be calculated, and only a single entry will appear in the output.  * you may pass `[--nonan]` or `[-n]` to omit any gene that are missing entries in a batch.  ### Using the graphing utility

-##### `helix.py graph <graph_input> [--heat] [--scatter] <control> <sample> [<sample> ...]`
+`helix.py graph <graph_input> [--heat] [--scatter] <control> <sample>
+[<sample> ...]`

 Once you have a csv file that you want to use for generating graph, you may feed it to the graphing utility.
-You must give the csv file a series of arguments for it to function
+You must give the csv file a series of arguments for it to function properly:
-properly:

-###### `--scatter`
+`--scatter`

 Specifies that you want scatter graph(s).
 Scatter graphs are generated with a control (always the same) in the x axis, and a sample in the y axis.
 Giving more than one sample will return to you multiple graphs, one for each sample.
 You can hover over each point to see the name of the gene it is representing.

-###### `--heat`
+`--heat`

 Specifies that you want a heat graph.
 Not implemented yet.

-###### `<control>`
+`<control>`

 Specifies the control.
 You may give an index or the name of a column.
 You may also give a series of indexes/column-names separated by a comma, and the values used will be the mean of each row for the series of columns given.

-###### `<sample>`
+`<sample>`

 Specifies the first sample.
 You may give an index or the name of a column.
 You may also give a series of indexes/column-names separated by a comma, and the values used will be the mean of each row for the series of columns given.

-###### `[<sample> ...]`
+`[<sample> ...]`

 indicates that you can give more than one sample, simply separate each sample with a space.

+##### input file format:

+* * Check the example `graph_input.csv` The first row should specify
+* the column titles.
+The first col should contain `gene_symbol` ###
-### Using both utilities
+* Using both utilities `helix.py group <group_input> graph
-##### `helix.py group <group_input> graph <graph_input> [--heat] [--scatter] <control> <sample> [<sample> ...]`
+* <graph_input> [--heat] [--scatter] <control> <sample> [<sample>
+* ...]`

 You can combine the two above utilities in one call with the above command.
 Since the grouping utility outputs a file named output.csv, make sure to use that as the name of your input file for the graphing utility.